-PREVENTIVE MAINTENANCE - Historically, the District has not provided for preventive maintenance and consequently has spent considerable funds to repair problems as they occur on an expensive case-by-case basis rather than efficiently planning for upgrades.
+PREVENTIVE MAINTENANCE - Historically, the District has not developed a written preventive maintenance plan and consequently has spent considerable funds to repair problems as they occur on an expensive case-by-case basis rather than efficiently planning for upgrades.
 The Board has approved an overall Management and Operations Plan that calls for the development of a formalized preventive maintenance program.
 The District will purchase the program software and fully implement the program by the end of FY09-10 for both water and sewer facilities [ESTIMATED COMPLETION DATE = FY09-10].